Range hood sizes: how to measure vent hood dimensions

 What to consider other than range hood dimensions

 Venting strength, or airflow capacity, is measured in cubic feet per minute (CFM).
 A higher number indicates a higher capacity to replace kitchen air at a higher frequency.
-200 to 300 CFM is a good number to aim for if you’re cooking normally and have a residential range.
+200 to 300 CFM Motor Class is a good number to aim for if you’re cooking everyday meals and have a residential range.
 Oversized or commercial-style ranges may require higher venting capabilities.

 To make sure you get the right venting strength, check the manufacturer’s recommendations for your cooking appliance.
 Also keep in mind your cooking habits, the overall size of your kitchen and local construction code requirements.